hackworthltd/primer/README.md

 nix run .#create-local-db
 ```

-This sequence of commands will use
-[Colima](https://github.com/abiosoft/colima) to do the following:
+This sequence of commands will do the following:

-1. Create a new Colima profile named `primer`.
+1. Create a new [Colima](https://github.com/abiosoft/colima) profile named `primer`.
 2. Run a PostgreSQL container in the `primer` profile, using Colima's
    Docker-compatible runtime.
 The PostgreSQL service running on the
    container listens on the default PostgreSQL TCP port, `5432`.
 3. Create a PostgreSQL database named `primer`.

-In general, you should only need to run that sequence the first time
+In general, you should only need to run this sequence of commands the
-you do any Primer development on a new development machine, or if you
+first time you do any Primer development on a new development machine,
-want to start over with a completely new PostgreSQL container for some
+or if you want to start over with a completely new PostgreSQL
-reason.
-The container & database those commands create will persist
+container for some reason.
+The container & database those commands
-across reboots, and will remain on your system until you delete them.
+create will persist across reboots, and will remain on your system
-However, it's safe to run these commands multiple times, and only a
+until you delete them.
+However, it's safe to run these commands
-single PostgreSQL instance and `primer` database will exist at any
-given time.
+multiple times, as they will create only a single container and
+`primer` database.

 ### Development workflow